macka83/genetic_algorithm/README.md

 Presented framework is my interpretation of biosim4 prepared by David R Miller and most of assumption come from his work.
 Great explanation is provided by D.R.
 Miller's video https://www.youtube.com/watch?v=N3tRFayqVtk.

+run execute_genetic_algorithm.ipynb to check the result

-Here I'll only highlight changes, obstacles and things to do
+Here I'll highlight changes, obstacles and things to do

 1) Creating initial population is almost the same as original except input and output neurons number to simplify calculations.
     * input neurons sensitive to